ferreirajackson/CBWA-API-CA1/README.md

 ## Changelog
 * 9th of October 2020 - Created project for Cloud Based Web Applications subjects.
-* 13th of October 2020 - Implemented the following entities: projects, issues, users and comments .
+* 13th of October 2020 - Implemented the following entities: projects, issues, users and comments.
 * 22nd of October 2020 - Added all the functions and connection to database: Aggregate, post, get, update and count.
 * 9th of November 2020 - Added Error checking and Readme file.
+* 12nd of November 2020 - Implemented the nodmailer and watchers.
+* 18th of November 2020 - Implemented the frontend.
+* 19th of November 2020 - Kept working on the frontend.
+* 20th of November 2020 - Implemented the dueDate functionality.
-* 10th of November 2020 - Added XXXXXX.
+* 25th of November 2020 - Checked if the project was working in a whole.

 ## Roadmap
+* Implement post and put methods to the frontend using handlebars.
+(Dec 2020)
+* Docker-ise it.
+(Dec 2020)
-* User interface login (Dec 2020)
+* Repaginate the frontend with React.
+(Dec 2020)
-* CHECK WHAT IM DOING FOR FURTHER DEVELOPMENT

 ## Author info
-Web developer: Jackson Ferreira dos Santos
+Web developer: Jackson Ferreira dos Santos |
-College name: CCT
+College name: CCT |
 Course title: Science in computing